-You see, I love writing this.
+You see I love writing this.
 I love giving speeches.
-I love helping people and companies to be more successful.
-But in order to do those things well, I must simultaneously be doing multiple projects that have nothing to do with work.
+I love helping people and companies become more successful.
+But in order to do those things well I must simultaneously be doing multiple projects that have nothing to do with work.

 Thanks for reading.
 Check our on-line store at www.loyaldetermined.com/shop.
 If you decide to donate for our cause we have a donation tab below this article, Also there is a donation link at the beginning of the website or you can send your free contribution to 2288 Gunbarrel Rd.
 Suite 154/388, Chattanooga,Tn 37421.
 Thank You For Your Support.